El Salvador (The Saviour) in the Catholic faith is, of course, Jesus Christ. So, it’s The Church of Jesus Christ, Nerja.

-On entering this great church, your eyes are first directed straight forward to a magnificent and ornate alter.
-This alters as an arch of gold leafed and ornate carvings, under which there is a large figure of Christ on the cross.
+On entering this great church, your eyes are first directed straight forward to a magnificent and ornate altar.
+This alters as an arch of gold-leafed and ornate carvings, under which there is a large figure of Christ on the cross.

 The History of El Salvador Church